- Our Synagogue

 We understand that finding the right synagogue is important.
 Here are just a few reasons that we believe you should join us.
 Whether you join us for services, Lunch & Learn, yoga, or mah jongg, we look forward to meeting & welcoming you.
 If you'd like to find out more for yourself, stop by or contact us!

 Walk into Temple Beth Sholom, and you will instantly feel welcome.
 Our community prides itself on being diverse and meeting people where they are.
 Being part of our kehillah, we will celebrate with and support you during every stage of life.
-You can also get involved by joining a class such as yoga, a club such as Men's Club, volunteer, or join a committee such as Social Action.
+You can also get involved by joining a class such as yoga, a club such as Men's Club, volunteer, or join a committee such as the social action committee.
 There are also many more opportunities.
-The Temple is a place that you can call home.
+TBS is a place that you can call home.

 With the myriad of programs and events we offer, there truly is something for everyone.
 Whether you are interested in the Torah, Israel, Hebrew, contemporary Jewish issues, history, or